 Test it out yourself and try to find your favorite waffles in all of Bruges.
 It’ll be fun research!
-You can even learn to make your own in this 1.5-hour waffle workshop or if you have a discount code or preference for Airbnb Experiences then check out this Airbnb waffle workshop.
+You can even learn to make your own in this 1.5-hour waffle workshop.

 Jorge did his own tasting at 2be Beer Wall and enjoyed it.
 They have great outdoor seating and hundreds of beers to choose from.
-If you’d prefer a guide, this private tour focuses on chocolate and beer for 3 hours of tastings, history, and a 3-course lunch.
+This private tour focuses on chocolate and beer for 3 hours of tastings, history, and a 3-course lunch if you’d prefer a guide.

 CHECK OUT THE WINDMILLS | Another good place to lounge and relax is near the famous windmills in Bruges.
 They are located along the river on the east side of town.
 These windmills are free to enjoy, and some are open to the public or even have a small museum inside.

-You can also learn to create your own Belgian chocolates.
+You can also learn to create Belgian chocolates.
 Master the tricks required to make delicious praline and mendiant chocolates in this 2.5-hour small group workshop.

 Best Places to Stay in Bruges

 Bruges has some stunning hotels to choose from.
 We booked Hotel Navarra located in the historic center.
-It’s housed in an elegant 17th-century mansion and just minutes from the main square.
-Our stay was wonderful and I highly recommend the hotel.
-The price is fair and the reviews are great across the board.
+It’s housed in an elegant 17th-century mansion just minutes from the main square.
+The price is fair, and the reviews are excellent across the board.
+Our stay was lovely, and I highly recommend the hotel.

 Where to Eat in Bruges